splidje/retime_audiovideo/README.md

 # retime_audiovideo
 Run retime_audiovideo.py -h to see usage.

-You can give it points on a curve or a python expression describing how to map a out time to an in time (in seconds).
+You can give it points on a curve or a python expression describing how to map an out time to an in time (in seconds).

 The curve option takes comma separated points on the curve and gradient.
 The first point can be without gradient: e.g.